Ephigenia/mite-cli/README.md

 ### Other Filters

-There are also a bunch of other options available, just check `mite list --help`.
+There are various filters to limit the entries shown:

+- `--from` & `--to` show entries only between two dates
+- `--billable` show only (not-)billable entries
+- `--tracking` show only tracking/currently running entries
+- `--customer-id` show entries from a one or more customer(s)
+- `--service-id` show entries from a one or more service(s)
+- `--project-id` show entries from a one or more project(s)
+- `--locked` show only locked or unlocked entries
+- `--user-id` show entries from one or more user(s)

 ### Grouping

-For getting a rough overview of the monthly project or services distribution you can use the `--group_by` argument which will group the time entries.
+For getting a rough overview of the monthly project or services distribution you can use the `--group-by` argument which will group the time entries.
 This could also be helpful for creating bills.

-    mite list last_month --group_by=service
+    mite list last_month --group-by=service

     ┌────────────────────┬────────┬────────────┐
     │ Communication      │  13:03 │   994.98 € │